Just the Two of Us (TV series): Judges

 Contestants received vocal coaching by Joshua Alamu.

 Series 2

 The second and final series began on 2 January 2007 and ended on 7 January 2007.

 Singer Russell Watson was originally supposed to be participating on the series with Hollyoaks actress, Loui Batley.
 However, after having had surgery to remove a tumour from his brain, he decided to pull out of the competition.
 Unlike the previous year, however, he was not replaced, so Batley was also dropped from the show.

 Jo O'Meara did not participate in the second series as she was taking part in Channel 4's Celebrity Big Brother at the time.

-Contestants received vocal coaching by Joshua Alamu.
+Contestants received vocal coaching from Joshua Alamu.